 As a bovine specific practice our focus with the students is the education of veterinarians to meet the needs of the livestock industry and rural Alberta through enhanced skills in production animal health.

 Our externship program provides veterinary students with experience in bovine medicine, focusing on herd health.
-Externships are arranged in 1-2 week blocks and preference will be given to third and fourth year veterinary students.
+Externships are arranged in 1-2 week blocks and preference will be given to fourth year veterinary students.
 During July and August externs will not be accepted as our case load is too low during this time.
 Accommodations are not provided, although we can assist with possible options.

 Bovine experience is not mandatory.
 Successful candidates chosen may be based on:

 -Interest in food animal production

 Externship positions are subject to change due to COVID-19.
 At this time we are accepting applications for positions starting in Fall 2021.
 Please send a letter of intent outlining why you are seeking this position & how you plan to use your training, as well as a current resume.